Diamond appraisals: ultimate guide

 - The flipside of this is that while this may seem like a good deal, a higher value will result in higher premiums from your insurance company.
 You’ll be paying more due to this inflated value.

-For example, if you tell your insurance company that an engagement ring is worth $5,000, the insurance premium may be $100:
+For example, if you tell your insurance company that a ring is worth $5,000, the insurance premium may be $100:

 However, if a jeweler has give a falsely high appraisal value of $7,500, the insurance will also be 50% higher – $150 per year: